Model rocket: High-power rocketry

 As with low-power model rockets, high-power rockets are also constructed from lightweight materials.
-Unlike model rockets, high-power rockets often require stronger materials such as fiberglass, composite materials, and aluminum to withstand the higher stresses during flights that often exceed speeds of Mach 1 (340 m/s) and over 3,000 m altitude.
+Unlike model rockets, high-power rockets often require stronger materials such as fiberglass to withstand the higher stresses during flights that often exceed speeds of Mach 1 (340 m/s) and over 3,000 m altitude.

 Because of the potential risk to other aircraft, coordination with proper authorities is often required.
+For example, in the United States, receiving a Certificate of Authorization or Waiver (COA) from the FAA is required to launch high-power rockets.

 High-power rockets are propelled by larger motors ranging from class H to class O, and/or weigh more than 3.3 lbs or 1,500 grams at liftoff.
 Their motors are almost always reloadable rather than single-use, in order to reduce cost.
 Recovery and/or multi-stage ignition may be initiated by small on-board computers, which use an altimeter or accelerometer for detecting when to ignite engines or deploy parachutes.

 High-power model rockets can carry large payloads, including cameras and instrumentation such as GPS units.

 Differences from model rocketry

-A high-power rocket must meet at least one of the following criteria:
+A high-power rocket is typically: